rahatlou/CMP/material/makefile.md

 g++ -o app2  -L. -lCMP app2.cc
 g++ -o app11  -L. -lCMP app11.cc
 ```
 By invoking the bin target all source files are compiled, a library is made and then the binaries are correctly linked.
 In this version of the file all details of the recipe appear on the screen.

+### cleaning the make output [`Makefile.8`](../examples/makefile/Makefile.8)
 It is common to hide the recipe commands with `@` and provide a simpler and more concise output  with `@echo "some message"`.
-This is done in [Makefile.8](../examples/makefile/Makefile.8)
+This is done in [`Makefile.8`](../examples/makefile/Makefile.8)
 ```make
 CXX := g++